 To help you know what to expect when applying, here are some stats!

-Saba University School of Medicine (SABA) was founded in 1992 and is an accredited school with an impressive USMLE Step 1 pass rate of 100%.
+Saba University School of Medicine (SABA) was founded in 1992 and is an accredited school with an impressive 99% USMLE Step 1 and Step 2 CK first-time pass rates over the last three years.
 Their accreditation comes from the Accreditation Organization of the Netherlands and Flanders (NVAO), as it’s located on a Dutch island, boasting high European standards of medical excellence.

 SABA medical school has also been approved by officials representing the states of California, New York, and Florida.
 Due to its accreditation, SABA graduates can complete the requisite licensing examinations in Canada, Puerto Rico, and all 50 U.S. states.